 Duration: 14 weeks (the summer season) – 28 weeks (including set up and take down of the park)

 Dates: Late May to early September each year.
-Now taking bookings for 2021 season.
+Bookings closed for 2021, taking applications for 2022.
 Earlier and later arrivals are possible.

 Arrival day: Wednesday